BostonGlobe/slush-globeapp/templates/README.md

 Please note: do not reproduce Boston Globe logos or fonts without written permission.

 ## Setup
 The app uses handlebars to precompile to HTML.
-All HTML should be be placed in **src/html/partials/graphic/graphic.hbs**.
+All HTML should be be placed in `src/html/partials/graphic/graphic.hbs`.

 ## Copy

 You can pull copy from either [Methode](#methode) or a [Google Doc](#google-doc).

 #### Methode
 So you want to tussle with Methode huh?
 You are brave.
-Fill out `story-config.js` like such:
+Fill out `copy-config.js` like such:

 ```
 module.exports = {
+	...
+	methode: {
 		section: 'Metro',
 		imageDirectory: 'assets/img',
 		imageLibrary: '',
-	story: [{
+		story: ['story-slug']
-		slug: 'story-slug'
-	}]
+	}
 };

 ```